 It is a place for solitary or social contemplation of nature.

-To be considered authentic, a garden must be built and planned around the following essential elements: Rock, Water, Architecture, Pavement, Decoration, and Plants.
+To be considered authentic, a garden must be built and planned around the following essential elements: Architecture, Pavement, Plants, Rocks, Decorations, and Water.

 Decorative rocks, sometimes termed Chinese scholar's rocks, are used both for structural and sculptural purposes.

 The sculptural Taihu rock is especially prized because it represents wisdom and immortality, and is only procurable from Tai Lake, just west of Suzhou.

 Decorations consists of calligraphy carved into rocks or walls, and lattice windows.

 Water is an important element in Shanghai's Yuyuan Gardens.
 Chinese gardens usually feature a central pond and several off-shooting streams.

 The softness of water offsets the solidity of the rocks, while also acting to reflect the constantly changing sky above.

 Goldfish and mandarin ducks are two of the most commonly raised fauna.